CSCfi/csc-user-guide/docs/data/sensitive-data/sd-apply.md

 ## Data approval for Data Access Committee (DAC)
 Data Access Committee (DAC) is responsible for processing the data access applications and managing access rights to different datasets.
 In practice, DAC can approve or reject applications and revoke access rights in case of misuse.

-Data Access Committee (DAC) has been established during the data submission process and all the communication between DAC and the data applicant is managed using SD Apply.
+Data Access Committee has been established during the data submission process and all the communication between DAC and the data applicant is managed using SD Apply.
 Each DAC is linked to a specific dataset present in the SD Apply catalogue.
+DAC members can process data access applications separately, thus only one DAC member needs to approve or reject the application.
 The SD Apply user interface guides you during the data access revision process.

 ### Step 1: Login
 As a DAC member, you receive email notifications each time when an applicant applies for data access to the dataset you are associated with.